Skyshader77/Lacryma-Hydra/chapter14.typ

 "Wench!
 See milord, the whore lies in front of you!
 You have all the evidence of her debauchery.
 The boy must be mine!"

 "I see the matter relates to the custody of your son.
 As the divine representative of the Goddess on the mortal plane, I will provide guidance for you.
-Do you swear by the Goddess you shall respect my decision?" said Ralens in the Classical Tongue. #emph[Flawless discourse.]
+Do you swear by the Goddess you shall respect my decision?" said Ralens in the Classical Tongue. #emph[Flawless discourse,] though Nix.
 The fruits of laborious nights spent rehearsing this type of answer grew from the throne.
 Nix picked one, savoring its sour taste.

 Both parents acquiesced his words.
 Ralens turned to Nix.